Permeable Semi Flexible Footpaths

 Waste tyres recycled 468

 Description Installation of a dark grey footpath near major trees.
-Design by Harris Hobbs Landscape and PLACE lab.

 Permeable pavement installed in the Tree Protection Zone of the Lake Tuggeranong Foreshore.